 Northaw Place prep school, Potters Bar.
 (Withdrawn due to ill health).
 Educated at home instead of going to Eton.
 Chelsea Polytechnic 1921-23, Royal College of Art 1923-25.

-1914: Burra sent to Northaw Place Preparatory school in Potters Bar, Hertfordshire
+1914: Burra is sent to Northaw Place Preparatory school in Potters Bar, Hertfordshire.

-1917: Suffers from pneumonia and is sent home and continues to be educated at home.
+1917: He suffers from pneumonia and is sent home and continues to be educated at home.

 1921: Burra takes art lessons with Miss Bradley in Rye.
-Begins studies in life drawing, illustration and architectural drawing at Chelsea Polytechnic.
+He begins studies in life drawing, illustration and architectural drawing at Chelsea Polytechnic.

-1922: Became interested in films whilst at Chelsea Polytechnic and also jazz.
-He would buy his records at Levy’s in Aldgate. designs his first poster for the Olympia Horse Show.
+1922: He becomes interested in films whilst at Chelsea Polytechnic and also jazz.
+He would buy his records at Levy’s in Aldgate.
+He designs his first poster for the Olympia Horse Show.

 1923: Burra moves on to the Royal College of Art.

-1925: After leaving the Royal College of Art Burra traveled to Italy with his mother where he contracts rheumatic fever.
+1925: After leaving the Royal College of Art Burra travels to Italy with his mother where he contracts rheumatic fever.
 He recuperates in the city of Bath.
 He meets Paul Nash during the summer.
-Visits Paris with his friend the dancer and producer William Chappell in October.
-Joined the London Film Society with his friend Barbara Ker-Seymer.
+He visits Paris with his friend the dancer and producer William Chappell in October.
+Joe joins the London Film Society with his friend Barbara Ker-Seymer.

-1926: Visits his sister Anne in Florence with his family.
+1926: He visits his sister Anne in Florence with his family.
 He was particularly keen on the Botticellis in the Uffizi Gallery.
-Burra also visits SIenna.
+Burra also visits Sienna.

 1928: His vehicle advertising signs are rejected by the Crawfords.
-Burra visited Toulon with Chappell and, amongst other people, the writer Anthony Powell.
+Burra visits Toulon with Chappell and, amongst other people, the writer Anthony Powell.
 In December he meets Frederick Ashton in Paris.
-Visits music halls in the Rue de Lappe.
+He visits music halls in the Rue de Lappe.
 Paul Nash offers to teach him woodengraving.

 1929: Burra holds his first one-man exhibition at the Leicester Galleries in London.
 He visits Paris once more in the Spring.
-Became interested in the works of George Grosz which he had seen in periodicals given to him by Nash.
+He becomes interested in the works of George Grosz which he had seen in periodicals given to him by Nash.
 His sister Betsy dies in August of Meningitis.
-Visits Scotland with his mother in September.
+He visits Scotland with his mother in September.
 In October he exhibits some woodblock prints with the London Group at the Redfern Gallery in London.

-1930: Visits France again with Nash and they begin making joint collages.
-Visits Scotland once more.
+1930: He visits France again with Nash and they begin making joint collages.
+He visits Scotland once more.

-1931: Burra introduced to the American poet Conrad Aiken by Nash.
+1931: Burra is introduced to the American poet Conrad Aiken by Nash.
 He had settled in Rye the previous year and this was the start of a lifelong friendship.
-Visits Marseilles in February and Paris again in May.
-Burra exhibits in “Recent Developments in British Painting” in October at Arthur Tooth and Sons ltd. He designs sets and costumes for Frederick Ashton’s ballet “A Day in a Southern Port” (“Rio Grande”).
+He visits Marseilles in February and Paris again in May.
+Burra exhibits in “Recent Developments in British Painting” in October at Arthur Tooth and Sons Ltd. He designs sets and costumes for Frederick Ashton’s ballet “A Day in a Southern Port” (“Rio Grande”).

 1932: Showed some “decorative objects” which were painted trays at the Room and Book Exhibition at the Zwemmer Gallery in May.
 In June he holds his second one-man exhibition at the Leicester Galleries.
 Illustrates Humbert Woolf’s “ABC of the Theatre”.

 1934: In January he returns to the Lower East Side in New York.
 He exhibits at the “Unit One” exhibition at the Mayor Gallery in London in April.
 In August he is diagnosed as suffering from pernicious anaemia.

-1935: Visits Barcelona and Madrid where he is impressed by the Bosch and Brueghel paintings in the Prado.
-Returns home in July as his father has been taken ill.
+1935: He visits Barcelona and Madrid where he is impressed by the Bosch and Brueghel paintings in the Prado.
+He returns home in July as his father has been taken ill.

-1936: Burra designs sets and costumes for Ninette de Valois’s ballet “Barabau” at Saddlers Wells Theatre.
-In June he is represented in the International Surrealist Exhibition in London and signs the statement by the English Surrealist Group which appears in the International Surrealist Bulletin No 4. in December he exhibits in “Fantastic Art, Dada, Surrealism” at the Museum of Modern Art, in New York.
+1936: Burra designs sets and costumes for Ninette de Valois’s ballet “Barabau” at Saddlers Wells Theatre in London.
+In June he is represented in the International Surrealist Exhibition in London and signs the statement by the English Surrealist Group which appears in the International Surrealist Bulletin No 4.
+In December he exhibits in “Fantastic Art, Dada, Surrealism” at the Museum of Modern Art, in New York.
 He has to return from Spain early in July as the Civil War breaks out.

-1937: Stays in Boston with his friends the Aikens and visits the Silver Dollar bar.
-Returns to England in July.
-Travels around Cornwall in September.
+1937: He stays in Boston with his friends the Aikens and visits the Silver Dollar bar.
+He returns to England in July and travels around Cornwall in September.

 1938: Burra exhibits in the International Surrealist Exhibition the Gallerie des Beaux Arts in Paris in January.
 In July he visits Dublin and the West of Ireland.

-1939: Visits Milan and Venice with his sister Anne in August.
-He is included in Contemporary British art at the British Pavilion at the New York World Fair.
+1939: He visits Milan and Venice with his sister Anne in August.
+He is included in Contemporary British Art at the British Pavilion at the New York World Fair.

-1942: Visits his sister Anne in Herefordshire.
-There is a retrospective exhibition of this works in November at the Redfern Gallery, London.
+1942: He visits his sister Anne in Herefordshire.
+There is a retrospective exhibition of this works in November at the Redfern Gallery in London.

 1944: Burra designs sets and costumes for Robert Helpman’s ballet “Miracle in the Gorbals”.